 However you do it, there are three important perspectives to gain meaningful and actionable truths.
 There are others that can add nuance, but these three are, in my opinion critical.
 They aren’t definitive by any means but will provide better-informed guidance quickly and inexpensively.
 No matter what approach you take, the goal is to eliminate the exceptions and focus on the common denominators.
 It’s not surprising that when an agency does it for themselves, it can’t help but be tainted by bias, be misleading and cause well-intended leaders to make their agency look more similar to others.

 What do marketers want to know?

-If you have been in this business for any length of time you probably have a pretty good idea what marketers want, but you may not have the whole picture, or more likely your perception is out of date.
+If you have been in this business for any length of time you probably have a pretty good idea of what marketers want, but you may not have the whole picture, or more likely your perception is out of date.
 I’ve done research with senior-level marketers on this subject which you can find here and here.
 I also collect industry data, analyze articles, do executive interviews and review expert opinions on the subject.
 For every agency I work with, I dig deep into their specific markets, categories, specialties, and prospects to gain more relevant insights into the things their prospects want.
 I look for the challenges, business drivers, customer issues, any clues I can find to understand what might be motivating a marketer to make a change.
-I collect broad and diverse data, focused on the facts and then boil it down to the most common concepts that indicate what the triggers are that compel a marketer to look for a new solution and what they want to learn when they go searching.
+I collect broad and diverse data, focused on the facts, and then boil it down to the most common concepts that indicate what the triggers are that compel a marketer to look for a new solution and what they want to learn when they go searching.

 What are agencies telling them?